 In tackling the ethnographic experience of silence, I found myself engaging with the banal idea that silence must always be interpreted and that the ethnographer is obliged to transform it into words in order to include it among her anthropological considerations.
 Although silence is a communicative act, this process of transposition deprives it of its communicative side, its non-verbal character.
 In order to name it and communicate it to others, namely readers, silence itself must be set aside.
 When speaking of silence, in fact, we encounter the paradox of transposing what is inexpressible, what one cannot or does not want to name, into the process of writing up, understood as the crowning stage marking the completion of an anthropological study.
 In reflecting on her research on witchcraft in Bocage, Favret-Saada invites us to recognize how «ordinary ethnographic communication – verbal, voluntary and intentional communication, aimed at learning a system of indigenous representations – constitutes one of the poorest varieties of human communication.
 It is particularly inadequate in providing information about non-verbal and involuntary aspects of human experience» (1990: 8).
 Silence represents precisely one of these non-verbal forms of communication and knowledge.
 Seljamaa and Siim’s observations also contribute to this point when they argue that «language is not the only way to grasp people’s experiences and to understand cultural practices, nor is it always feasible or even possible to rely on language» (2016: 6).
 Other forms of communication are also involved in producing silence, therefore, forms stemming from glances, sensations and physical tensions that are difficult to transcribe.
 Seljamaa and Siim rightly note that «the methodological challenges related to studying the unspoken point to fieldwork as an embodied experience (Okely 1992) and to the importance of the sensitivity of the researcher» (2016: 10).

-Silence as an ethnographic experience explicitly touches on the emotions of those who produce as well as those to listen to it.
+Silence as an ethnographic experience explicitly touches on the emotions of those who produce as well as those who listen to it.
 It can also come to represent a moment of uncertainty for the ethnographer in assessing the correctness of her own methods and understanding whether it is better to remain silent along with those who remain silent or to break the silence.
 Engaging with silence in the field thus involves confronting the sphere of emotions.
 My experience is shaped by this maze of forms of conditioning: I reacted to silence by thinking that I had asked the wrong questions or been indiscreet, always trying to keep a record of the emotions and forms of non-verbal communication that accompanied its production.

 The experiences of silence in the two studies represented different types: with the men, silence was staged and experienced during the interview while simultaneously evoking a precursory form of silence shared with others.
 During the interviews with the female domestic workers, in contrast, we spoke about the silence surrounding the sexual harassment of domestic workers, the difficulties they face in breaking this silence and the fact that women who suffer harassment often do not report it.
 In the first case, silence was the result of the fact that the men were somehow unprepared, catching them almost by surprise during the interviews; in the second case, instead, the silence was a known element, it was addressed as a problem or simply described by the women as they explained how they had faced situations of harassment.
 It was not a silence produced during the course of the interview, it was a silence that the interview set out to explore.